Jtoosh/startup/notes.md

 - Cookies allow for the server to store data on the client's machine.
 - Remember that `fetch` can be used on the frontend and the backend

+## Post Class Development Notes

+As I was working on MnemonicStudy a bit todat (19.12.24), I did a litter more digging and learning about the Context API and how it works.
+The [react docs](https://react.dev/reference/react/createContext) are pretty useful.
+What I learned is that a more standard way to include dynamic values in the context object being used is to wrap all the components in a `<SomeContext.Provider>` tag, rather than making a separate function called SomeContextProvider, like I was doing before (I think what I was doing before was something generated by an LLM anyway).
+The `<SomeContext.Provider>` tag takes a `value` attribute, which is the object that is being passed to the context.
+So, I simply set a state variable and setter that had the same default value as the context's default value, and passed the state variable and the setter as the `value` attribute of the `<SomeContext.Provider>` tag.
+This is essentially the same as what the provider component functions were doing before, just a different way of packaging it.